microsoft/fluentui-apple/Sources/FluentUI_iOS/README.md

 - TableViewCellShimmer
 - Tooltip

-A full list of currently supported controls can be found here: [FluentUI](FluentUI).
+A full list of currently supported controls can be found here: [Components](Components).

 ## Demo app

 Included in this repository is a demo of currently implemented controls.
-A full list of implemented controls available in the demo can be found here:  [Demos](FluentUI.Demo/FluentUI.Demo/Demos).
+A full list of implemented controls available in the demo can be found here: [Demos](/Demos/FluentUIDemo_iOS/FluentUI.Demo/Demos).

 To build and deploy the demo follow these steps:
 - Download or clone the [FluentUI for iOS](https://github.com/microsoft/fluentui-apple) repository.
-- Open `Demos/FluentUIDemo_iOS/FluentUI.Demo/FluentUI.Demo.xcodeproj` in Xcode.
+- Open `Demos/FluentUIDemo_iOS/FluentUI.Demo.xcodeproj` in Xcode.
 - In the Xcode scheme menu choose `Demo.development` and choose a device to deploy to.
 - Once deployed you can choose a control to demo from the list of controls on the selected device.